2lian/pyzeros2/README.md

 # PyZeROS2

-`pyzeros` is a Python-first interface to ROS 2 topic pub/sub built around `asyncio`, Zenoh-based ROS 2 interoperability, and [`ros2_pyterfaces`](https://github.com/2lian/ros2_pyterfaces).
+`pyzeros` is a Python only interface to ROS 2, built on top of [Zenoh](https://zenoh.io/), [`asyncio-for-robotics`](https://github.com/2lian/asyncio-for-robotics), and [`ros2_pyterfaces`](https://github.com/2lian/ros2_pyterfaces).
+The final goal is to be installable with `pip`.

-It lets you write ROS 2-compatible Python code without `rclpy`, without a local ROS 2 installation in the Python process, and without compiling custom messages ahead of time.
+*PyZeROS2* lets you write ROS 2-compatible Python code: without `rclpy`, without a ROS 2 installation, without even compiling messages.
+Replacing the callback-based ROS executor, *PyZeROS2* execution model is simply `asyncio`, ensuring thread safety and first class integration with the Python ecosystem.

 Features:
-- Async pub/sub with ordinary `asyncio` tasks.
+- Write Asyncio Python code to use topics and services.
+- Use and **CREATE!** ROS 2 messages in python.
-- ROS 2 message support from Python via [`ros2_pyterfaces`](https://github.com/2lian/ros2_pyterfaces).
+- No ROS 2 dependencies.
-- Interoperability with standard ROS 2 CLI tools over `rmw_zenoh_cpp`.
+- Interoperability with ROS 2 using `RMW_IMPLEMENTATION="rmw_zenoh_cpp"`
-- No callback executor API in user code.

 > [!NOTE]
 > This project is still experimental and may change a lot.
 >
 > Planned work:
-> - Services
 > - Actions
 > - Shared memory / zero-copy improvements